pouchdb-community/pouchdb-wrappers/README.md

 Install wrapper methods on the `base` object.
 Only methods that already exist can be wrapped.

 - `base`: The object to modify.
-May be either the PouchDB class or an instance.
+May be either the PouchDB class or an instance of it.
 - `handlers`: An object whose keys are the methods to wrap, and whose values are the functions to wrap the original in.